 To understand what we mean, picture a castle.

-Your website is like a little digital castle that you’ve built up year after year.
+Your nonprofit website is like a little digital castle that you’ve built up year after year.
 (Or maybe decade after decade if you’ve been operating long enough.)
 Every time a new team member comes on board, every time management decides to move in a new direction, every time a program is re-evaluated and re-defined, every time a new grant comes through… What do you do?

 You add a brick to the castle.

 If you’re lucky, there’s a perfect little nook for whatever brick you happen to be laying next.
-But websites get messy over time and more often than not, you’re piling bricks on top of each other, next to each other, behind each other—ending up with something dark, clunky, and difficult to navigate.
+But nonprofit websites get messy over time and more often than not, you’re piling bricks on top of each other, next to each other, behind each other—ending up with something dark, clunky, and difficult to navigate.
 Something that, if you’re honest, maybe resembles more of the castle dungeon than the castle.